HarvardPL/formulog/docs/01_language_basics.md

 implementations; for example, `some(X)` is okay but `some X` is not.

-Despite the fact that we do not support higher-order functions, we do support nested functions that can locally capture variables (these functions are lifted to top-level functions), and we also support a special parameterized term `fold`:
+Despite the fact that we do not support higher-order functions, we do support nested functions that can locally capture variables and we also support a special parameterized term `fold`:

 ```
 fold[f] : ['a -> 'b list] -> 'a